 Do dog treadmills work?

-Good old fashioned outside exercise covers most or all of a dog’s basic exercise needs, treadmills have been shown to be a great alternative or supplemental activity for certain animals.
-Outside of practical uses for owners who need them to provide their pups with a baseline level of exercise, treadmill workouts can be particularly beneficial for preventing canine obesity.
-In some cases, they can be beneficial for older dogs for whom outdoor exercise has not become a natural inclination, preventing them from tissue softening and joint pain.
+While good old fashioned outside exercise covers most or all of a dog’s basic exercise needs, treadmills have been shown to be a great supplemental activity for certain animals.
+Outside of practical uses for owners who need them to provide their pups with a baseline level of exercise, treadmill workouts can be helpful for preventing canine obesity if used closely and with supervision.
 Treadmills allow owners to carefully calibrate workouts that suit the particular needs of their animal.

 Are dog treadmills safe?

-All of the dog treadmills listed here have been proven safe for pups who fit its weight requirements.
+All of the dog treadmills listed here have been proven safe for pups who fit its weight requirements and have appropriate supervision as well as their veterinarian's approval.
 However, it often takes dogs some time to become acclimated to using them.
 When your canine is first getting started, it is best to start with short runs ranging from one to two minutes before attempting full-fledged workouts (these should generally not exceed 30 minutes in length).
 Nervous dogs may react to the sound of the equipment and act erratically, which is why most of these models specify quiet-motor technology.

 If you have a dog who is generally prone to unpredictable, nervous or aggressive behavior, treadmills may not be a suitable option and could be a source of potential injury.